-5. Office Hours:
+5. Student Consultation Hours:

-Full-time teaching faculty shall establish and maintain a minimum of five (5) scheduled office hours per week.
-Those members with less than full-time appointments shall establish minimum office hours in ratio to their part-time appointment.
-Those faculty members with reassignments of duty shall establish minimum office hours in ratio to the number of credits they teach during the term in which the reassignment of duty is taken to the number of credits in a full-time teaching load.
+Full-time teaching faculty shall establish and maintain a minimum of five (5) scheduled student consultation hours per week, which must include at least one (1) hour of on-campus student consultation.
+Those members with less than full-time appointments shall establish minimum consultation hours in ratio to their part-time appointment.
+Those faculty members with reassignments of duty shall establish minimum consultation hours in ratio to the number of credits they teach during the term in which the reassignment of duty is taken to the number of credits in a full-time teaching load.

-Before the end of the first week of classes of each term, the faculty member shall provide the division administrative assistant a schedule of their office hours and copies of all course syllabi for inclusion in the division and college files.
+Before the end of the first week of classes of each term, the faculty member shall provide the division administrative assistant a schedule of their consultation hours and copies of all course syllabi for inclusion in the division and college files.
 The current office schedule is to be posted outside the faculty member's office for student viewing.

-6. Academic Advising:
+6 Academic Advising: